walkingriver/walkingriver.github.io/_posts/2020-01-14-ionic-react-intro.md

 published: true
 ---

-The other day I made a post I titled Confessions of a Reluctant Ionic-React Fan".
+The other day I made a post I titled "Confessions of a Reluctant Ionic-React Fan".
 That post contained some snippets that got added to the default Ionic SideMenu template, but it neglected to provide any real functionality.
 In this post, I will attempt to recreate using Ionic-React a subset of one of my existing Ionic v4 apps written in Angular.

 <!--more-->